 Vladimir Matyushenko Has a Long History of Experience With MMA Techniques

 Building a 9-1 record in smaller MMA promotions, Vladimir Matyushenko debuted his formidable MMA techniques in the UFC at UFC 32: Showdown in the Meadowloands in New Jersey.
 He faced Yuki Kondo and won by unanimous decision, which opened up the opportunity to face Tito Ortiz for a light-heavyweight championship title shot — which he lost by unanimous decision.
 Other opponents during his first run with the UFC included Antonio Rogerio Nogueira, Travis Wiuff, Pedro Rizzo and Andrei Arlovski.

 Vladimir Matyushenko later went on to display his powerful MMA techniques in the International Fight League.
 Vladimir Matyushenko's defeat of Alex Schoenauer on November 3, 2007, made him the organization's first-ever light-heavyweight champion.

 Returning to the UFC in 2009, Vladimir Matyushenko has faced Igor Pokrajac, Eliot Marshall, Jon Jones and Alexander Gustafsson.
 In September 2012, he tore his Achilles tendon while training and had to pull out of a scheduled bout against Matt Hamill.

 Vladimir Matyushenko faced Joey Beltran in April 2014 at Bellator 116.
-Despite winning the first two rounds, He lost the fight in the third round due to submission after winning the first two rounds.
-Following this loss, Matyushenko retired from MMA competition.
+Despite winning the first two rounds, he lost the fight in the third round due to submission after winning the first two rounds.
+Following this loss, Vladimir Matyushenko retired from MMA competition.